 At least 4 years of medical school

-- Five additional years of general surgery
+Five years of adult general surgery training

 Pediatric surgeons diagnose, treat, and manage children's surgical needs including:

 Prenatal counseling for mothers whose babies have been diagnosed with certain birth defects during pregnancy

 Surgical repair of birth defects, including but not limited to esophagus, lungs, intestinal tract, abdominal wall defects and diaphragm defects

 Surgery for abnormalities of the groin in childhood and adolescence.
 This includes